Last Updated on April 30, 2022

 Here are a few things to keep in mind when visiting Varenna and Bellagio:

 - Always keep some euros in coins and cash to pay for things like parking.
 Small shops may also only take cash, but Varenna and Bellagio are quite popular so you should be able to use cards.
+Check out my guide for visiting Lake Como on a budget!

 - Restaurants in the main tourist squares and lakesides likely won’t have the top quality of authentic Italian dishes and will overcharge you.
 If you are okay with skipping the view, search for restaurants more inland in the town (but always look up reviews first!)